 – Supports half a person’s weight, distributed evenly through both arms.

-– Walkers can come with seats if your loved one tires easily.
+– Walkers can come with seats if your loved one becomes tired easily.

 – Walkers with wheels are called “rollators.”
 These are easier to turn, but your loved one must be able to apply a brake to prevent accidents.